 Sacher Cake

-Creamy, chocolaty, super delicious.
+Creamy, chocolatey, delicious.

-The Sacher Cake or Sachertorte is a dessert from Viennese and Austrian pastry, a cake with a chocolate base, apricot jam filling, and chocolate glaze, all blending together to create this melt-in-your-mouth cake with unique deliciousness, a true triumph of goodness.
+The Sacher Cake or Sachertorte is a dessert from Viennese and Austrian pastry, a cake with a chocolate base, apricot jam filling, and chocolate glaze, all blending together to create this melt-in-your-mouth cake with a unique deliciousness, a true triumph of goodness.

-If, like me, you adore chocolate, also try:
+If like me you adore chocolate, also try:

 The Lindt Cake